Only Dominican Restaurant

 Rats!
 This is getting hard.
 They are always closing restaurants before I get to them!

 But luckily on my drive home, I spotted this!
 A store, not a restaurant.
-But at least I might finally find someone who could tell me if there is a Russian restaurant in Houston.
-The famed Russian Bear closed before I had my chance.
+But I figured I could stop in and maybe someone inside would help guide me towards a Russian restaurant in Houston.
+The famed Russian Bear closed, before I had my chance.

 No Tables or Kitchen